Cervical Length Screening

 A tiny premature baby in the neonatal intensive care unit

 Ultrasound Care are often asked to assess the length of the cervix in women who are at high risk of preterm birth.
 Sometimes we have to do this on two or more occasions to see if there has been any change.

 The length of the cervix changes with advancing gestation.

-Who may be asked to have cervical screening?
+Who may be asked to have cervical length screening?

-This is because of the evidence that about 45% of preterm births can be prevented if a short cervix is detected in time.
+Ultrasound Care provides cervical length screening for all women who come for a 19-20 week scan, unless they advise they do not want it.
+We do this as the evidence shows that about 45% of preterm births can be prevented with treatment if a short cervix is detected in time.

 Who is at higher risk of premature labour?